oheger/LineDJ/mediaArchive/archiveHttpStartup/README.md

 ### URI mapping

+When loading data from an HTTP archive URI references have to be resolved in multiple ways:
+* The content document of the archive refers to the medium description file and the meta data file for each medium contained in the archive.
-The meta data files for the single media stored in an HTTP archive define the URIs of the single songs.
-As these URIs are typically created for local media archives, they can not necessarily be used directly to reference a file in the HTTP archive.
-Therefore, a mapping has to be applied to come to the final URI for a file to be downloaded.
-This is configured in a sub section named _uriMapping_.
-The basic idea is that the URI for a file is derived from the URI declared in the meta data file applying the following algorithm:
+* The meta data files list the (typically relative) URIs of the song files belonging to this medium.

+These references are typically generated for local media archives.
+Because of this they cannot necessarily be used directly to reference a file in the HTTP archive.
+Therefore, a mapping has to be applied to come to the final URIs for files to be downloaded.
+For this purpose, a _uriMapping_ configuration is supported.
+The basic idea here is that the URI for a file is derived from the URI declared in the content document or the meta data file applying the following algorithm:

 * An optional prefix is removed from the original URI.
 This is useful for instance if the URI is actually an absolute path in a local file system, and